NEWS Jimi is best.

 Turks & Caicos

-Fender Strat (lefty body, restrung righty, like the one I've seen Doyle Bramhall II play), Simon & Patrick acoustic guitar, Yamaha tenor sax, Casio keys, Zoom MRS digital multitrack recorder, Shure mic, Sony headphones.
+Steinberger Spirit Pro, Fender Strat (lefty body, restrung righty, like the one I've seen Doyle Bramhall II play), Simon & Patrick acoustic guitar, Yamaha bass, Yamaha tenor sax, Casio keys, Mixcraft 7, Zoom MRS digital multitrack recorder, Behringer C-1 and Shure mics, Sony headphones.

 It is regrettable that so many musicians let their egos get in the way of sharing their musical creative ability with others.
 It would be great if a lot more people would simply get together and jam for fun, rather than be concerned about how much they are going to get paid.